-Roasted Yerba Mate is a perfect pick-me-up and has been used by natives for centuries as a sustaining beverage through draught and famine.
-Jesuit missionaries first realized the economic potential of this beverage and started plantations back in the mid 1600’s.
+Roasted Yerba Mate is a perfect pick-me-up used by natives for centuries as a sustaining beverage through drought and famine.
+Jesuit missionaries first realized the economic potential of this beverage and started plantations back in the mid-1600s.

 Our Roasted Yerba Mate is a healthy alternative to coffee.
-Unlike most herbals Yerba Mate has caffeine but is also rich in Vitamin C, nutrients and antioxidants and will give you a relaxed but clarifying alertness, perfect for morning consumption.
+Unlike most herbals, Yerba Mate has caffeine and rich in Vitamin C, nutrients, and antioxidants and will give you a relaxed but clarifying alertness, perfect for morning consumption.

-Yerba Mate is suggested for relief of headaches (or hangovers) and is known as an appetite suppressant.
+Yerba Mate is suggested to relieve headaches (or hangovers) and is known as an appetite suppressant.
 Brew some today and drink in the history of this amazing tea.
 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.
 We also suggest steeping our Roasted Yerba Mate Loose Leaf Tea multiple times for even more cups of great tea.

 Brewing Instructions for Roasted Mate Tea

 Use boiling water and allow your tea to steep as little as 3 minutes or as much as 10 minutes.
-For each of the following steeps use boiling water and double the steep time.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+For each of the following steeps, use boiling water and double the steep time; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.

 Store in a dry place.